srid/ka/guide/Sidebar listing.md

 Finally, the sidebar prominantly features a [[Breadcrumb stack]].

 [[Daily notes]] will be excluded (by [[Calendar plugin]]) by default, unless you enter a search query.

+- [ ] Recently updated should appear at the top